-After obtaining Institutional Review Board approval we identified 117 patients with NCCN favorable intermediate-risk prostate cancer who underwent 68Ga-PSMA PET/CT prior to treatment with radical prostatectomy between the years 2016 - 2020.
-According to the NCCN definition of favorable intermediate-risk prostate cancer,3 all patients had no high-risk and very-high-risk features and had one of the following intermediate risk factors - clinical stage T2b or T2c, Gleason Grade Group 2 cancer and a PSA value of 10-20 ng/ml.
+After obtaining institutional review board approval, we identified 117 patients with National Comprehensive Cancer Network (NCCN) favorable intermediate-risk prostate cancer who underwent 68Ga-PSMA PET/CT prior to treatment with radical prostatectomy between the years 2016 and 2020.
+According to the NCCN definition of favorable intermediaterisk prostate cancer,3 all patients had no high-risk or veryhigh-risk features and had one of the following intermediaterisk factors: clinical stage T2b or T2c, Gleason grade group 2 cancer, and a prostate-specific antigen (PSA) value of 10-20 ng/ml.
 In addition, all patients had <50% positive biopsy cores.
 Patients with multiple intermediate risk factors were not included in the cohort.
-Twenty-nine patients who did not undergo pelvic lymph node dissection at time of radical prostatectomy were excluded from the study cohort leaving a total of 88 patients for further analyses.
+Twenty-nine patients who did not undergo pelvic lymph node dissection at time of radical prostatectomy were excluded from the study cohort, leaving a total of 88 patients for further analyses.

-Baseline patient and tumor characteristics were collected including age, clinical stage based on digital rectal examination, pre-biopsy PSA score (ng/mL), biopsy Gleason Grade Group, total number of biopsy cores obtained and number of positive biopsy cores.
-The risk of lymph node involvement (LNI) at radical prostatectomy was calculated for each patient using the nomogram developed by Gandaglia et al.11 which included preoperative PSA, clinical T-stage, biopsy Gleason Grade Group, percentage of cores with highest-grade PCa, and percentage of cores with lower-grade disease.
+Baseline patient and tumor characteristics were collected, including age, clinical stage based on digital rectal examination, pre-biopsy PSA score (ng/mL), biopsy Gleason grade group, total number of biopsy cores obtained, and number of positive biopsy cores.
+The risk of lymph node involvement (LNI) at radical prostatectomy was calculated for each patient using the nomogram developed by Gandaglia et al,11 which included preoperative PSA, clinical T-stage, biopsy Gleason grade group, percentage of cores with highest-grade prostate cancer, and percentage of cores with lower-grade disease.

 Prior to treatment, all patients underwent a PET/CT scan with 68Ga-PSMA-11 (68Ga-HBED-CC) used as the PSMA ligand.
 PET images were reconstructed by means of an ordered-subsets expectation-maximization algorithm.
 CT data were used for attenuation correction.
 Images were reported by high-volume dedicated nuclear medicine readers.
 Lesions with increased tracer uptake above background were considered positive.
 We obtained data regarding the number of men identified with PET-positive lymph node on imaging.
-In patient with positive lymph nodes, we noted the number of positive nodes and the short axis diameter (cm) of the largest lymph node.
+In patients with positive lymph nodes, we noted the number of positive nodes and the short axis diameter (cm) of the largest lymph node.

-All patients underwent robotic assisted radical prostatectomy and bilateral pelvic lymph node dissection.
+All patients underwent robotic-assisted radical prostatectomy and bilateral pelvic lymph node dissection.
 None of the patients received neoadjuvant treatment.
-Surgical specimens were reviewed by a dedicated genitourinary pathologist and the pathological Gleason Grade Group, presence of extra-capsular extension, seminal vesical invasion and surgical margin status were reported.
-The total number of lymph nodes obtained, and number of positive nodes were also collected.
-After surgery patients were followed with serial PSA measurements.
-PSA persistence was defined as a PSA of ≥ 0.1 ng/mL within 4 to 8 weeks after radical prostatectomy.
+Surgical specimens were reviewed by a dedicated genitourinary pathologist, and the pathological Gleason grade group, presence of extracapsular extension, seminal vesical invasion, and surgical margin status were reported.
+The total number of lymph nodes obtained and number of positive nodes were also collected.
+After surgery, patients were followed with serial PSA measurements.
+PSA persistence was defined as a PSA of ≥0.1 ng/mL within 4-8 weeks after radical prostatectomy.